chankeypathak/anglerfish/README.md

 - `concurrent_downloads`: How many concurrent downloads to use to speed up, defaults to `5`, minimum is `2`, maximum is `10`, some servers tend to cut the connection for more than 10 connections per file, integer type, optional.
 - `force_concurrent`: Force to be concurrent even if its not needed, it can make downloads slower if the file is small, if set to `False` it will try to automatically determine the best based on file size, defaults to `False`, bool type, optional.
 - `checksum`: Automatically generate a checksum for the file, uses `anglerfish.autochecksum()`, this checksum is super fast to calculate, see `anglerfish.autochecksum()` documentation, defaults to `False`, bool type, optional.
+- `use_tqdm`: Use `tqdm` for multiple progress bars for downloads for each Thread, if its installed on the system it displays multiple download progress bars, if its not installed on the system it displays multiple `print()` with info, defaults to `True`, bool type, optional.

 **Keyword Arguments:** None.